Azure Diagram Server

 Start a Copilot CLI session:

-Verify with /mcp show azure-diagram — status should show ✓ Connected.
+/mcp show azure-diagram— status should show ✓ Connected.

 The config is saved to